xamarin/fsharpbinding/README.md

 Once it is published, we will upstream these changes.

+All of the changes here are under the same license as the original fsharpbinding code so feel free to take the code and land it on the upstream package.

 # F# Language Support for Open Editors

 This project contains advanced editing support for F# for a number of open editors